-Auxiliary Staff: Two full-time dental hygienists, seven full-time dental assistants, one full-time receptionist, and one program assistant.
+Auxiliary Staff: Three full-time dental hygienists, nine dental assistants, one full-time secretary, one full-time medical support assistant, and one full-time program assistant.

 The Providence VA Medical Center is dedicated to providing high quality comprehensive outpatient and inpatient health care to Veterans residing in Rhode Island and southeastern Massachusetts.
 Each Veteran who comes to the Medical Center for care is assured personalized care by a team of health care providers.
 A Primary Care Provider coordinates each patient's medical care, patient education needs, and referrals to any of the medical center's subspecialty clinics.
 The Medical Center's Ambulatory Care Program is supported by a general medical, surgical, and psychiatric inpatient facility fully-accredited by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO).
 The medical center delivers a broad range of services in medicine, surgery, and behavioral sciences and is currently operating 73 beds.
 Veterans can also avail themselves of the primary care services provided at the VA Primary Care centers in New Bedford, MA, Hyannis, MA, and Middletown, RI.

 Peter Latham, DDS, Chief of the Dental Service

 - Be a citizen of the United States